Sun-Lab-NBB/ataraxis-base-utilities/README.md

 ```

 ### Additional notes on usage:
-Generally, console is designed to be used across many libraries that may also be dependent on each other.
-Therefore,
+Generally, Console class is designed to be used across many libraries that may also be dependent on each other.
-it should be used similar to how it is advised to use Loguru for logging: when using Console in a library, do not call
+Therefore, it should be used similar to how it is advised to use Loguru for logging: when using Console in a library,
-add_handles() or enable() methods.
-The only exception to this rule is when running in interactive mode (cli, benchmark,
+do not call add_handles() or enable() methods.
+The only exception to this rule is when running in interactive mode
-script) that is known to be the highest hierarchy (nothing imports your code, it imports everything).
+(cli, benchmark, script) that is known to be the highest hierarchy (nothing else imports your code, it imports
+everything else).

 To facilitate correct usage, the library exposes 'console' variable that is preconfigured to use Loguru backend and is
 not enabled by default.
 You can use this variable to add Console-backed printing and logging functionality to your